 Let’s get started by outlining the basic steps to dissecting a merchant processing statement.
-Each step is important, and some build upon the last, so be sure to follow links that explain a supporting topic further if you’re unclear on any details.
+Each step is important, and some build upon the previous, so be sure to follow links that explain a supporting topic further if you’re unclear on any details.

-Separate Components of Cost
+Separate the Components of Cost

 The first and most important step in reading a statement is separating base cost or wholesale from markups.
-Credit card processing is like anything else in that there’s a “wholesale” base cost, and a markup on top of that.
+Credit card processing is like anything else in that there’s a “wholesale” base cost and a markup on top of that.